GadielPugh/deep_work_app/README.md

 DeepFocus is designed with a **Zero-Server architecture**.
 - No accounts or cloud synchronization.
 - All session data and reflections are stored in a local SQLite database.
-- View the full Privacy Policy here.
+- View the full Privacy Policy <a href="/PrivacyPolicy.md">here</a.

 ---